TristanSalles/EarthSurface/docs/landform2.rst

         :alt: River longitudinal profile
         :align: center

-        River long profiles, baselevel and knickpoints (adapted from Bierman & Montgomery: Key Concepts in Geomorphology, 2014)

     The longitudinal profile or long profile of a river is the gradient of its water-surface line from source to mouth.
 Streams with discharge increasing downstream have **concave long profiles**.
 This is because the **drag force of flowing water depends on the product of channel gradient and water depth**.
 Depth increases with increasing discharge and so, in moving downstream, a progressively lower gradient is sufficient to transport the bed load.
 Many river long profiles are not smoothly concave but contain flatter and steeper sections.

     The steeper sections, which start at **knickpoints**, may result from outcrops of hard rock, the action of local tectonic movements, sudden changes in discharge, or critical stages in valley development such as active headward erosion.